sf105/sttp-book/model-based-testing.md

 1. The root node is named as the initial state of the state machine
 2. For each of the nodes at the lowest level of the transition tree:
-  - If the state that the node corresponds to has not been covered before: \\
+  - If the state that the node corresponds to has not been covered before:
-    For each of the outgoing transitions of this node's state: \\
+    For each of the outgoing transitions of this node's state:
       Add a child node that has the name of the state the transition points to.
 If this state is already in the tree, add or increment a number after the state's name to keep the node unique
-  - If any nodes were added: \\
+  - If any nodes were added:
      Repeat from step 2.

 This is also demonstrated in the example below.

-{% include example-begin.html %}
 To make the transition table a bit more interesting we modify the phone's state machine to have an `OFF` state instead of a `BLOCKED` state.
 See the state machine below: